oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 `SD-JWT` is sent from the issuer to the holder, together with the mapping of the plain-text claim values, the salt values, and potentially some other information.

-## Creating an Holder-Selected Disclosures JWT
+## Creating a Holder-Selected Disclosures JWT

 To disclose to a verifier a subset of the SD-JWT claim values, a holder creates a JWT such as the
 following: